CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_running_demo.md

 - We unfortuatnely have to specify the full paths to `my_launchpad.yaml` and `my_fworker2.yaml`- bash shortcuts are not supported.
-- We have specified `singleshot` here, since each task within the workflow only needs to run once
+- We have specified `singleshot` here, since each task within the workflow only needs to run once.
-- We have specified the usual Slurm job resources that each task will use
+- We have specified the usual Slurm job resources that each task will use.

 Now that we've examined all the pieces, let's run our FireWorks workflow.